2005 photo essays

 · German pavilion

 Once again, the German pavilion.
-It will go down in history as the pavilion causing the most headaches for everyone involved in crowd management at the Aichi Expo.
+It will probably go down in history as the pavilion causing the most headaches for everyone involved in crowd management at the Aichi Expo.

 This was the longest ever queue for the pavilion - from that moment on, serious crowd management had to be applied.
 I recorded the whole length in a movie and put up some cuts below.